microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgDataPolicyOperation.md

 BODYPARAMETER <IMicrosoftGraphDataPolicyOperation>: dataPolicyOperation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[CompletedDateTime <DateTime?>]`: Represents when the request for this data policy operation was completed, in UTC time, using the ISO 8601 format.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Null until the operation completes.
   - `[Progress <Double?>]`: Specifies the progress of an operation.
   - `[Status <String>]`: dataPolicyOperationStatus
   - `[StorageLocation <String>]`: The URL location to where data is being exported for export requests.
   - `[SubmittedDateTime <DateTime?>]`: Represents when the request for this data operation was submitted, in UTC time, using the ISO 8601 format.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[UserId <String>]`: The id for the user on whom the operation is performed.

 INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
+  - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
-  - `[CertificateBasedAuthConfigurationId <String>]`: key: id of certificateBasedAuthConfiguration
+  - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
   - `[ClaimsMappingPolicyId <String>]`: key: id of claimsMappingPolicy
   - `[ConditionalAccessPolicyId <String>]`: key: id of conditionalAccessPolicy
   - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy
   - `[DataPolicyOperationId <String>]`: key: id of dataPolicyOperation
+  - `[DirectoryObjectId <String>]`: key: id of directoryObject
   - `[EmailAuthenticationMethodId <String>]`: key: id of emailAuthenticationMethod
+  - `[FeatureRolloutPolicyId <String>]`: key: id of featureRolloutPolicy
   - `[Fido2AuthenticationMethodId <String>]`: key: id of fido2AuthenticationMethod
   - `[HomeRealmDiscoveryPolicyId <String>]`: key: id of homeRealmDiscoveryPolicy
   - `[IdentityProviderId <String>]`: key: id of identityProvider
   - `[IdentityUserFlowId <String>]`: key: id of identityUserFlow
   - `[InformationProtectionLabelId <String>]`: key: id of informationProtectionLabel
-  - `[InvitationId <String>]`: key: id of invitation
   - `[LongRunningOperationId <String>]`: key: id of longRunningOperation
   - `[MicrosoftAuthenticatorAuthenticationMethodId <String>]`: key: id of microsoftAuthenticatorAuthenticationMethod
   - `[NamedLocationId <String>]`: key: id of namedLocation